SystemsApproach/ops/arch.rst

        cluster” may have a one-to-one relationship with an underlying physical cluster, but it is also possible that a Kubernetes cluster is instantiated inside a datacenter, as one of potentially thousands of such logical clusters.
+And as we'll see in a later chapter, even an ACE edge site sometimes hosts more than one Kubernetes cluster (e.g., one running production services and one used for development and testing of new services).

 2.3 Control and Management
 --------------------------